Updated for the most recent NCEES® Exam Specifications

 Click the image above to visit the Amazon listing for this product.

-The National Electrical Safety Code (C2-2017), 2017 Edition is one of the codebooks that you’ll need for the subject Codes and Standards which now has the second-highest approximate number of questions on the exam according to the new the Power PE Exam specifications.
+The National Electrical Safety Code (C2-2017), 2017 Edition is one of the codebooks that you’ll need for the subject Codes and Standards.

 The majority of questions in this subject will most likely come from the National Electrical Code® however it is probably safe to assume that you will see at least one to two questions on the PE exam based on the NESC codebook.